FarisMuhd17/QuillJS/README.md

 #### Evaluate

-Calculate the value of a given math expression.
+Calculate the value of a given [math expression](https://en.wikipedia.org/wiki/Expression_(mathematics)).
 Note that the expression must be a valid expression, using only math numbers and symbols.

 **Syntax**
 ```